 Else if the HW valve position is less than 95%, send 0 requests.

-Dual-Fan Dual-Duct Heating VAV Air-Handling Unit
+[EQUALS AHU DFDD]Dual-Fan Dual-Duct Heating VAV Air-Handling Unit

 Supply Fan Control

 Supply Fan Start/Stop

 Fan shall run when system is in the Warmup Mode and Setback Mode, and during Occupied Mode while there are any heating-fan requests with a minimum runtime of 15 minutes.